Looking for a blacksmith forging experience in Herts? Have you got questions?

 I’m happy for anything to be made that can be done (with my help) during the time we have available.

-Feel free to mention when booking if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.
+Feel free to mention when booking / buying a voucher if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.

 Why do people usually make a small knife?